emoacht/Monitorian/docs/CONTRIBUTING.md

 - Read [Globalization](https://github.com/emoacht/Monitorian#globalization) in readme.
 - Use phrases used by the OS as much as possible.
 - Do not try to explain everything.
 You cannot create a flawless expression in a short sentence like menu item.
+- Do not edit the readme.

 ### 4.2 PR for functionality

-- Open an issue and get agreement for your proposed change before starting your work.
+- <ins>Open an issue and get agreement for your proposed change before starting your work.</ins>
+- Split the changes into dedicated commits based on their reasons and objectives.
+Avoid adding unrelated changes into a commit.
-- It is recommended to use the latest features of C#.
+- It is recommended to use the latest features of C#, provided that they are supported in this project.